 Then COVID-19 erupted at the height of the primary-election season.
-Normal methods of voting were no least the height of the primary-election season.
-Normal volunteers who normally staff polling places.
-But political disagreements, it easier to vote absentee and for jurisdictions to count those votes in a timely manner.
+Normal methods of voting were no longer safe for voters or the mostly elderly volunteers who normally staff polling places.
+But political disagreements, intensified by Trump's crusade against mail voting, prevented some states from making it easier to vote absentee and for jurisdictions to count those votes in a timely manner.
 Chaos ensued.
 Ohio shut down in-person voting for its primary, leading to minuscule turnout.
 A poll-worker shortage in Milwaukee-where Wisconsin's heavily Democratic Black population is concentrated-left just five open polling places, down from 182.
 In New York, vote counting took more than a month.